Near Cedar Creek in Bastrop County, Texas — The American South (West South Central)

 Bluff Trail Overlook

 Location.
 30° 8.924′ N, 97° 27.178′ W. Marker is near Cedar Creek, Texas, in Bastrop County.
 Marker can be reached from Hyatt Lost Pines Road north of Texas Highway 71, on the right when traveling north.
+Marker is in McKinney Roughs Park at the Bluff Trail Overlook on the Bluff Trail Loop hiking trail.
 Touch for map.
-Marker is in McKinney Roughs Park at the Bluff Trail Overlook on the Bluff Trail Loop hiking trail.
 Marker is at or near this postal address: 1884 State Highway 71 W, Cedar Creek TX 78612, United States of America.
+Touch for directions.

 More about this marker.
 Marker is a plaque mounted on the rail fence overlooking the Colorado River.

 Also see . . .
 Josiah P. Wilbarger.
 Wikipedia article (Submitted on November 23, 2014, by Richard Denney of Austin, Texas.)